 In January 2005, the FDA issued an inspection report (FDA Form-483) to Laureate, citing certain observations concerning Laureate's compliance with current cGMPs in connection with the FDA's review of our NDA for Surfaxin for the prevention of RDS in premature infants.
 The general focus of the inspection observations relates to basic quality controls, process assurances and documentation requirements to support the commercial production process.
-In response, a cGMP Action Plan was submitted to the FDA on January 31, 2005, outlining corrective measures anticipated to be completed by July 2005.
+Certain quality systems and documentation control enhancements have been implemented by us and Laureate in response to the FDA's inspection report.
+In preparation for the FDA's reinspection of Laureate's Totowa facility certain pre-approval manufacturing activities are ongoing including process validation and reinspection activities related to our Surfaxin manufacturing process.
 Assuming the adequacy of such corrective actions and the approval of our NDA for Surfaxin, we anticipate that the commercial launch of Surfaxin will occur in the first quarter of 2006.
 We anticipate that our manufacturing capabilities through Laureate, upon successful completion and implementation of our Action Plan should allow sufficient commercial production of Surfaxin, if approved, to supply the present worldwide demand for the prevention of RDS in premature infants and our other Surfactant Replacement Therapies for our planned clinical trials.
 If the FDA does not accept the cGMP Action Plan, or we or Laureate do not adequately address the initiatives set forth therein, the FDA may delay its approval of our NDA for Surfaxin or reject our NDA.
 Any delay in the approval of the NDA, or the rejection thereof, will have a material adverse effect on our business.